Halloween without ’scary’ chemicals

 Choose the ’good’ makeup

 The test shows that it is possible to make-over the children without using unwanted chemicals.
-Half of the products are awarded with the ’green mark’ and therefore they are a good choice for the transformation of the kids.
+Half of the products are awarded with the ’A label’ and therefore they are a good choice for the transformation of the kids.

 Facts about the test